Install on a Kubernetes Cluster¶

 To connect to the running dask-gateway-server

-, you’ll need the external
+, you’ll need the external IPs

-IPs from both the web-public-*
+from the traefik-*

-traffic between Dask clients and schedulers.
+between Dask clients and schedulers.
+(You can also choose to have Traefik handle

 To connect, create a dask_gateway.Gateway